David Aaronovitch

 David Morris Aaronovitch (born 8 July 1954) is an English journalist, television presenter and author.
-He was a regular columnist for The Times and the author of Paddling to Jerusalem: An Aquatic Tour of Our Small Country (2000), Voodoo Histories: the role of Conspiracy Theory in Modern History (2009) and Party Animals: My Family and Other Communists (2016).
+He is the author of Paddling to Jerusalem: An Aquatic Tour of Our Small Country (2000), Voodoo Histories: the role of Conspiracy Theory in Modern History (2009) and Party Animals: My Family and Other Communists (2016).
 He won the Orwell Prize for political journalism in 2001, and the What the Papers Say "Columnist of the Year" award in 2003.
-He previously wrote for The Independent and The Guardian.
+He previously wrote for The Independent, The Guardian and The Times.

 Early life and education

 Aaronovitch is the son of communist intellectual and economist Sam Aaronovitch, and brother of actor Owen Aaronovitch and author and screenwriter Ben Aaronovitch.
-His parents were atheists whose "faith was Marxism", according to Aaronovitch, and he is ethnically half Jewish and half Irish.
+His parents were atheists whose "faith was Marxism", according to Aaronovitch.
+He is ethnically half Jewish and half English.
 He has written that he was brought up "to react to wealth with a puritanical pout".

 Aaronovitch attended Gospel Oak Primary School until 1965, Holloway County Comprehensive (now Holloway School) until 1968, and William Ellis School from 1968 to 1972, all in London.
 He studied modern history at Balliol College, Oxford.
 Aaronovitch completed his education at the Victoria University of Manchester, graduating in 1978 with a 2:1 BA (Hons) in history.

 While at Manchester, Aaronovitch was a member of the 1975 University Challenge team that lost in the first round after answering most questions with the name of a Marxist ("Trotsky", "Lenin", "Karl Marx" or "Che Guevara").
-The tactics were a protest against the fact that the University of Oxford and Cambridge University were allowed to enter each of their colleges into the contest as a separate team, even though the colleges were not universities in themselves.
+The tactics were a protest against the fact that Oxford and Cambridge were allowed to enter each of their colleges into the contest as a separate team, even though the colleges were not universities in themselves.

-Aaronovitch was initially a Eurocommunist and was active in the National Union of Students (NUS).
+Aaronovitch was initially a Eurocommunist and was active in the National Union of Students.
 There he got to know the president at the time, Charles Clarke, who later became Home Secretary.
-Aaronovitch himself succeeded Trevor Phillips as president of the NUS from 1980 to 1982.
+Aaronovitch himself succeeded Trevor Phillips as president of the union from 1980 to 1982.
 He was elected on a Left Alliance ticket.